Information on reporting for TIG projects

 The TIG final report analyzes a project's effectiveness and impact.
 It should clearly articulate and provide necessary documentation about the following:

-The Final Project Report Form provides the necessary forms and guidelines for the preparation and submission of required final reports for TIG grants.
-The approved TIG evaluation plan should provide a helpful analytical framework and identify essential data sets for the final report.
+The TIG Final Project Report Template provides the necessary forms and guidelines for the preparation and submission of required final reports for TIG grants.
+The approved TIG Evaluation Plan should provide a helpful analytical framework and identify essential data sets for the final report.

-Submission of a final report approved by LSC, and final grant budget represent the final project milestones.
+Submission of a final report approved by LSC and the final grant budget represent the final project milestones.